History of the National Spiritual Science Center

 In 1962, Rev. Diane and Rev. Henry Nagorka joined the Church and studied under Rev. Tindall.
 In 1969, the First Spiritual Science Church was renamed the National Spiritual Science Church as Rev. Tindall passed leadership to the Nagorkas.
 Under their guidance, the School of Spiritual Science was established to expand educational offerings.

 Rev. Henry J. Nagorka served as president for 16 years until his passing in May 1986.
-Rev. Diane S. Nagorka then assumed leadership until her retirement in June 1989.
+Rev. Diane S. Nagorka led the Center until her retirement in June 1989.